Apple iPhone 7 And iPhone 7 Plus: How To Clear Cache

 - If the Documents & Data for a downloaded app is taking up a large amount of storage (> 500 MB), it may be worth deleting and reinstalling the app.

-- Then, download a fresh copy of the app from the Apple App Store.
+- Then, go to the App Store to install a fresh copy of the app

 What To Do When Clearing The App Cache Doesn’t Help